Combined Treatment Methods for Japanese Knotweed

 The soil is mounded up – ideally to a maximum height of 0.5m.
 There is a restriction on height as if the soil is mounded too high then the rhizome will become dormant.
 Instead we want to encourage further growth so that it can be treated with a systemic herbicide.
 If the contaminated soil is being put in an area that has not been previously been infected by the Japanese knotweed then you must use a suitable membrane or root barrier to stop further contamination of the site.

 Stopping Japanese knotweed encroaching from neighbouring land

-If services e.g. pipes and conduits need to be constructed in an area that is contaminated with the Japanese knotweed, it can be more effective to protect the services or the building’s foundation than to protect the whole site.
+If services such as pipes and conduits need to be constructed in an area that is contaminated with Japanese knotweed, it can be more effective to protect the services or the building’s foundation than to protect the whole site.
 It is very important that any soil contained by the root barrier must be free from Japanese knotweed.
 The surrounding infestation can then be treated as per the Japanese knotweed management plan.

 If you require a site survey or more information with regards to combined treatment methods for Japanese Knotweed, contact us today!
 We will be happy to help.